Existing Program Evaluation (EPE) Application Reviews

 • provide evidence supporting the components of the program to be evaluated (e.g., specific program activities, specific program services),

-• demonstrate the clear need for the specific evaluation being proposed (particularly if any prior evaluations have been conducted or other current evaluations are being conducted).
+• and demonstrate the clear need for the specific evaluation being proposed (particularly if any prior evaluations have been conducted or other current evaluations are being conducted).

 • Also considered are what “next steps” results from the proposed project might inform (e.g., providing pilot data that might lead to further program development and/or larger evaluation study).

-• Section 3, questions 1-3
+• Section 3, questions 1-3.

 2. Program to be evaluated